privacyguides/privacyguides.org/collections/_evergreen/multi-factor-authentication.md

 ---
 layout: evergreen
-title: Two-Factor Authentication
+title: Multi-factor Authentication
-breadcrumb: Two-Factor Authentication
+breadcrumb: Multi-factor Authentication
-description: "Using strong 2FA can stop over 99% of unauthorized account accesses, and it's easy to set up on the services you already use."
+description: "Using strong MFA can stop over 99% of unauthorized account accesses, and it's easy to set up on the services you already use."
 ---

 **Two-Factor Authentication** (also known as **2FA**, **Multi-Factor Authentication**, or **MFA**) is a security mechanism that requires additional steps beyond simply your username/email and password.
 If you've ever had to enter a 6-digit code sent to your phone to log in to a website, that's an example of 2FA.